 BG60 vs the M9 S8612 Glass

 The 0.6mm BG60 replacement glass we use has a very similar transmission profile compared to the M9 original, but it is slightly lower transmitting.
 This translates to a 1/4 stop light reduction overall.

-Note: At the moment, we only support the Leica M9 along with M-E and M9-P’s that use the CCD11 sensors.
-We do not have support for the Leica M Monochrome or other Leica cameras at this time.
+Note: At the moment, we only support the Leica M9 along with M-E, Monochrome, and M9-P’s that use the CCD11 sensors.
+We do not have support for other Leica cameras at this time.
 If you send in an unsupported camera, we will not attempt to repair it.

 When working with corroded equipment, there’s a high degree of risk outside of our control when performing repair services.
 Most of the Leica M9’s we receive suffer from a heavily damaged ICF that may crack when being removed from the sensor assembly.
 We’ve also seen Leica M9s arrive with an already cracked ICF due to the corrosion issue.
 We’re a highly skilled and capable repair shop but unfortunately, there isn’t much we can do to avoid this even under extreme care.
 If your sensor cracks during removal there is a chance that glass dust can land on the bare sensor which can cause fine scratches that can be visible under some shooting settings.

 Furthermore, we’ve been seeing that almost all M9’s with CCD ID5 sensors are also affected by a liquid gel substance.
 We believe it stems from the glass adhesive that can leak onto the sensor and corrode through bond wires.
 This liquid gel is visible under a microscope but can’t always be seen by the naked eye.